Attribute Graphs Underlying Molecular Generative Models: Path to Learning with Limited Data: Background and related work

-\textbf{Generative Models of Biological Sequences} - In recent years, biological, in particular, protein/peptide sequence design has been approached using a diverse set of sequence-based deep generative models, including autoregressive language models, generative autoencoders, generative adverserial networks, and flow-based generators ~\cite{nagarajan2017computational, das2018pepcvae, brookes2019conditioning,kumar2019model,das2021accelerated, shin2021protein, hoffman2021optimizing, tucs2020generating, pmlr-v139-cao21a, repecka2021expanding, johnson2021generating, jain2022biological}.
-Often, those generative models are coupled with search or sampling methods to enforce design of peptides with certain attributes.
-Inspired by the advances in text generation \cite{hu2017toward}, many of those frameworks imposed structure in the latent space by semi-supervised training or discriminator learning with meta data/labels.
-Interestingly enough, representations learned by the generative models pre-trained on large volume of unlabeled data seem to capture important evolutionary, physico-chemical, and functional information about the peptides and show linear separation in term of attributes~\cite{das2021accelerated, shin2021protein}.
-A number of studies also have provided wet lab testing results of the machine-designed peptides, confirming the validity of the proposed designs~\cite{nagarajan2017computational, das2021accelerated, shin2021protein}.
+In recent years, generative autoencoders have emerged as a popular and successful approach for modeling both small and macromolecules (e.g., peptides)~\citep{gomez1610automatic, das2021accelerated, chenthamarakshan2020cogmol,hoffman2021optimizing}.
+Often, those generative models are coupled with search or sampling methods to enforce design of molecules with certain attributes.
+Inspired by the advances in text generation \citep{hu2017toward} and the widely used text annotations of molecules, many of those frameworks imposed structure in the latent space by semi-supervised training or discriminator learning with metadata/labels.
+A number of studies also have provided wet lab testing results of the machine-designed molecules derived from those deep generative foundation models, confirming the validity of the proposed designs~\citep{nagarajan2017computational, das2021accelerated, shin2021protein, doi:10.1126/sciadv.adg7865}.
+This demonstrates the effectiveness of generative models for molecular representations and implies that they have learned important insights about the domain that may be extracted.